The two-dimensional Gabor function adapted to natural image statistics: A model of simple-cell receptive fields and sparse structure in images: Introduction

+To quantify what is learned in a sparse coding model, I adapt the 2D Gabor function to natural image statistics by learning a joint probability distribution for the Gabor-function parameters.
+The structure of simple-cell receptive-field profiles can then be quantified through a detailed analysis of the statistical properties of the Gabor-function parameters.
+I also propose a tractable generative model by approximating the learned joint probability distribution.
+Non-parameterized approaches to sparse coding suggest that receptive-field profiles have the approximate form of 2D Gabor functions in the case of a modestly over-complete basis \citep{olshausen13b}.
+A highly over-complete basis allows for more diverse receptive-field profiles \citep{sommer,olshausen13b}.
+Therefore, in this work I consider the modestly over-complete case, and statistical properties are quantified using many data samples.

-The structure of this Article is as follows: In Sec.~2, the Gabor Model is presented and learning rules are derived.
-In Sec.~3, results from applying the Gabor Model to images of natural and man-made environments are presented.
-The joint probability distribution of learned Gabor parameters is then modeled in Sec.~4, and analytically-tractable generative models of simple-cell receptive fields are constructed.
-In Sec.~5, a comparison is made with data from biological simple cells.
-A brief summary and discussion then follow.
+The structure of this Article is as follows: In Sec.~2, the 2D Gabor function is parameterized in a way that allows it to adapt to natural image statistics.
+In Sec.~3, the results of adapting the 2D Gabor function to natural image statistics are presented.
+In Sec.~4, a probabilistic generative model for the Gabor-function parameters is derived and tested.
+In Sec.~5, a brief summary and discussion are given.
+Learning rules for the Gabor-function parameters are presented in the Appendix.